 “Water brings the distant near, bits of sound – sighs, gurgles, sucks, almost voices — connecting you with some other place, some other time, an experience from far away or long ago.” photographer Roni Horn, “Another Water”

 Being on the sea, you can feel, if not hear and respond, the deep.
 The challenge in BELL 8 is to convey the experience of having a conversation unlike any you’ve had before.
-The upcoming screenings can offer the dancer a chance to meditate on just that and how to create a call and response in the viewers.

 While we think of water in terms of cleansing, swimming, Narcissus, we have not returned the favor; we have been unconscionable terrorists, abusing the oceans through polluting, overfishing, overheating the planet.
 The goal of BELL 8 is to create such an homage to the sea, that everyone will literally begin to worship nature.
 The Wake segment in BELL 8 is an acknowledgement of our trespasses and efforts to nudge people to imagine a future when we will treat the ocean with respect.